Junk Bonds - The Sexiest Investment You Should Avoid In Your Portfolio

 So-called investment grade bonds have a rating of BBB or higher (some use modification systems; e.g., a BBB- rated junk bond would still be investment grade but rank below a BBB rating, which would rank below a BBB+, etc.).
 By assigning such a rating, the agency is saying that it believes, based upon the company's current financial position, interest coverage ratio, and economic outlook, that the chance is default is not substantial.
 These issues often have a history of long, uninterrupted interest payments to bondholders; the bond coupons flowing like clockwork.

-Junk bonds were tremendously popular in the generation of leveraged buyouts and corporate liquidations (otherwise known as the 1980's).
+Junk bonds were tremendously popular in the generation of leveraged buyouts and corporate liquidations.
 Lately, they have staged a slight comeback with a potentially disastrous outcome.
-Small investors are buying them without fully understanding the risks they carry and once they do figure it out, it will already be too late.
+Small investors are buying them without fully understanding the risks they carry, and once they do figure it out, it will already be too late.
 The same story will play out as it seems to do every 10 to 20 years, a new generation learning the painful lessons of their predecessors.

 Avoid them like the plague unless you know what you are doing.
 If you do purchase them, do so with full understanding that unless you have ample quantitative reasons to believe your purchase promises safety of principal, you are speculating, not investing.